Naime Sultan: Exile and death

-At the exile of imperial family in March 1924, Naime along with her husband and granddaughter Nermin Sultan settled in Genoa, Italy, where her husband had rented a hotel.
+At the exile of the imperial family in March 1924, Naime along with her husband and granddaughter Nermin Sultan settled in Genoa, Italy, where her husband had rented a hotel.
 They later settled in Nice, France.
 Her son also settled in Nice with her.
 In exile, she taught Turkish and told stories about the lavish life of the palace to her grandson, Bülent Osman.
-Her husband caught tuberculosis.
-The princess spent all the money she had to save him but his conditions were serious and he died right before the Nazi invasion of France in 1940.
-Following the Italian occupation of France in the same year, Naime Sultan left France, along with her granddaughter Nermin Sultan and settled in Tirana, Albania, that time under the fascist rule of Italy.
+Her husband contracted tuberculosis.
+The princess spent all the money she had to save him but his condition was serious and he died right before the Nazi invasion of France in 1940.
+Following the Italian occupation of France in the same year, Naime Sultan left France, along with her granddaughter Nermin Sultan and settled in Tirana, Albania, which was then under the fascist rule of Italy.

 Following the death of her husband, she fell into poverty.
 According to her grandson, she died due to bombing on her house in 1945, in the middle of World War II.
 Another source revealed that Naime died in a Nazi concentration camp in Albania.
 This proved to be true as Şehzade Mahmud Şevket had found his daughter Nermin, in a concentration camp as she lived with Naime.

-According to Mislimelek Hanım, the wife of her brother Abdülkadir, who lived with Naime after she separated from Abdülkadir explains in her memoirs that after the Italian troops attacked their home and took to Nazi camps.
-Naime died there, after her death, Mislimelek had requested the soldiers that she be buried according to Islamic traditions, however they laughed, and protected Naime’s body.
-After they had called their commander, Mislimelek pleaded him so he did accept it, she was given a bath and shroud and buried her in Tirana, Albania.
+According to Mislimelek Hanım, the wife of her brother Abdülkadir, who lived with Naime after she separated from Abdülkadir, explains in her memoirs that after the Italian troops attacked their home and took them to Nazi camps, where Naime died.
+After her death, Mislimelek had requested the soldiers that she be buried according to Islamic traditions, however they laughed, and protected Naime’s body.
+After they had called their commander, Mislimelek pleaded with him and he did accept her plea; she was given a bath and shroud and buried in Tirana, Albania.